davidb747/davidbates.me/_posts/2025-08-09-nfl-qb-modelling-part1.md

 permalink: /nfl-qb-modelling-part1/
 series: "Modelling NFL Quarterbacks"
 ---
+_This is the first post in my “Modelling NFL Quarterbacks” series, where I break down the process from picking stats to building ratings._
+---
 ### How I Model NFL Quarterbacks
 When you watch an NFL game, it’s easy to get caught up in the big throws, the touchdowns, and the highlight-reel yardage.
 But these surface-level stats only give us hints toward the question I’m trying to answer: